StefanosTouf/captain-logbeard/README.md

 }
 ```

+### Customised table and columns

+##### Simple configuration
-You can customize the table name, the names of each column, or ignore some fields all together.
+You can customize the table name, the names of each column, or ignore some fields all together, the captain wont ask any questions, he trusts your judgement.
 Each entry of the fields map represents the name of the column you wish to use (the key) along with the syslog field you want stored in it (the value).

 *sample custom config file:*
 ```json